 Policy 3207 explicitly addresses the steps that the school personnel and administration shall take to address the prevention, reporting, investigation, and outcome of any accusation of harassment, intimidation, or bullying in the school setting or at school-sponsored events.
 Click here for details on Steps for Addressing Bullying in the Camas School District.

 If you suspect that your student is a victim of harassment, intimidation, or bullying, please contact the principal of your child’s school to discuss your concerns.
-You may complete (or be asked to complete) the Camas School District Alleged HIB Incident Report Form before meeting with the administration of your child’s school.
+You may complete (or be asked to complete) the Camas School District Alleged HIB Incident Report Form before meeting with your child’s school administration.

-Things that you can do now for your children are essential for prevention and self-advocacy.
+You can do things for your children now, which are essential for prevention and self-advocacy.
 First of all, encourage your child to talk about their day at school.
 If you suspect that your child is under stress from peers, encourage them to talk about it.
 Research supports that children are often reluctant to talk about bullying because they fear adults will not believe them.
 Assure them that their school has procedures to help end this stressful experience and that they can report what is happening to a counselor, teacher, or principal they most trust.
-All staff know and understand that there are steps in place to investigate and ultimately resolve these situations.
-More information on how to assist your child and increase your knowledge on this topic can be found in the resources section below.
+All staff know and understand that steps are in place to investigate and resolve these situations.
+More information on assisting your child and increasing your knowledge on this topic can be found in the resources section below.

 Board Policy